 First, benefits a client receives… but these are NOT why they are hiring our firm.
 For a Rightscorp defendant who received one (1) of their Rightscorp DMCA letters, you are NOT hiring a Rightscorp settlement attorney to:

 1) negotiate the settlement amount (paying an attorney sometimes to negotiate a $75 settlement to possibly $65 or $50 is silly);

-2) to settle anonymously (technically, you do not need an attorney to accomplish this goal, as you can purchase a VPN subscription and pay your settlement using a credit card obtained without your name on it).
+2) to settle anonymously (technically, you do not need an attorney to accomplish this goal, as these days you can pay your settlement using a credit card obtained without your name on it).

 Have you read enough?
 Book Now to get help. > > >

 Why you ARE hiring an attorney (even for one (1) of their Rightscorp DMCA letters):

 Obviously when we can negotiate the settlement price, we do.
 And, the settlement negotiations are negotiated anonymously, and are paid anonymously, meaning that Rightscorp will never learn your identity or that you settled the claims against you.
 That way, they will never be able to contact your ISP to shut down your account claiming you are an infringer, and they will never be able to vindictively harm you after a settlement or ask you for more money.
 However, these are not the reasons you hired our law firm to handle the Rightscorp DMCA letters you received.

 You ARE hiring a Rightscorp settlement attorney to facilitate and handle the settlement in a way that does not admit guilt on your behalf (when needed, we will negotiate the terms of the agreement to suit your circumstances).
 More importantly, we settle the claims against you in a way that puts Rightscorp, and their BMG Music, Sony Records, and the other music copyright holder clients ON NOTICE that the settlement we processed on your behalf was done by our Cashman Law Firm, PLLC.